Book project: Every Living Soul: Literature and Zoology in Late Medieval England (in progress)

 Articles and Book Chapters

 - “Not Reading the Edition” (with Whitney Trettien and Cassidy Holahan).
 Futures of Digital Scholarly Editing (2025).
+Open access.

 - “Animals.”
 The Routledge Companion to Global Chaucer (2024).